LemmaSoftware/akvo/README.md

 Installation
 ============

 Installation is straightforward.
-The only prerequisite that is sometimes not properly handled is PyQt5 which sometimes needs to be manually installed.
+The only prerequisite that is sometimes not properly handled is PyQt5 which sometimes needs to be manually installed, i.e. `pip install pyqt5`
 ```
 python3 setup.py build
 python3 setup.py install